 Beneficial Owner.
 If like most Helix shareholders you hold your shares in "street name" through a broker, bank or other nominee (your "Nominee") rather than directly in your own name, you are considered the "beneficial owner" of those shares, and the Notice is being forwarded to you by your Nominee as the shareholder of record.
 If you are a beneficial owner, you may appoint proxies and vote as provided by your Nominee.
 The availability of telephone or Internet voting will depend upon the voting process of your Nominee.
-You should follow the voting directions provided by your Nominee, your Nominee will vote your shares as you have directed.
+You should follow the voting directions provided by your Nominee.
+If you provide specific voting instructions in accordance with the directions provided by your Nominee, your Nominee will vote your shares as you have directed.